What type of Music do you play?

 Do you use good sounding, reliable equipment?

 Yes we do.
-We use JBL (JRX, MR Passive and EON 515 Powered series) and Bag End speakers, Gemini and Inkel mixers, QSC power amplifiers, Yorkville powered P.A. amplifier/mixer, Audio Technica wireless microphones and other quality wired microphones, along with various brands of reliable CD players.
+We use JBL (JRX, MR Passive and EON 515 Powered series) and Bag End speakers, Numark & Gemini mixers, QSC power amplifiers, Yorkville powered P.A. amplifier/mixer, Audio Technica and Line 6 wireless microphones and other quality wired microphones, along with various brands of reliable CD players.
+We now also have a battery operated Bose S1 Pro speaker, perfect for outdoor Ceremonies and PA's in places that are hard to reach for power supply.
+Also works great inside a Venue.
 Rest assured, we offer good sounding equipment, not like some of the muffled shows that you have been to, when a DJ uses poor quality speakers and equipment.
-We still DJ via CD and will sometimes use an Ipod or computer if the event venue has a bouncy floor, to alleviate skipping (only on rare occassions).
+We still DJ via CD and will sometimes use an SmartPhone/Ipod, USB or Computer if the event venue has a bouncy floor, to alleviate skipping.
 Equipment may vary (quantity and models) at events depending on the requirement of the client and venue/location (indoor/outdoor, etc.).
 Depending on the needs of the Client, we may also rent equipment for the particular requirement, depending on what is needed (extra fees would apply if we have to rent equipment that we don't already have).

 What time do you normally finish a dance at?